How Prop 19 Could Affect Your Estate Plan

 - If the property value has increased by more than $1 million, a partial reassessment will occur.
 The $1 million threshold amount will be adjusted for inflation starting in 2023 and every year thereafter.

 If you’re concerned about your family members inheriting a property that will likely not be their principal residence, or if the property is an expensive home (worth over $1 million), you may wish to consult an experienced estate planner to discuss the ramifications of Prop 19 and find the best solution for your circumstances.

 One possible solution could be to transfer the property to a child/grandchild prior to February 16, 2021.
 The disadvantage here is that you’ll lose your step-up in basis for Capital Gains tax purposes.
 Also, if you remain living in the house, the new property owner(s) will need to charge you rent.

 Another option could be to create an irrevocable trust and transfer your real property into it.
 This would preserve your step-up in basis for Capital Gains tax benefits but entails a loss of control.
 Your chosen trustee would have complete control over any assets you place into the irrevocable trust.

-If you have concerns or questions about how Prop 19 will affect your Estate Plan specifically, feel free to contact our law firm.
+If you have concerns or questions about how Prop 19 will affect your estate plan specifically, feel free to contact the Law Offices of Daniel A. Hunt.
 We’ll be happy to help you craft a solution that’s custom-fitted to your priorities and goals.